ni/nimble/packages/nimble-components/src/rich-text-editor/specs/README.md

 _Open Discussion_

 -   We are proposing a design that involves displaying only placeholder text initially and footer section will be hidden.
 Upon focusing the editor, we will capture
-    Tiptap's [focus event](https://tiptap.dev/api/events#focus) to show the footer section with all the formatting options.
-As per the
-    UX for comments feature, we will revert back to the original state (i.e,. without the footer section) only if the user clicks the `cancel` or `ok` button.
+    Tiptap's [focus event](https://tiptap.dev/api/events#focus) to show the footer section.
+As per the UX for comments feature, we will revert back to the original state (i.e,. without the footer section) only if the user clicks the `cancel` or `ok` button.
 Therefore, we came to this decision of exposing the above `hideFooter()` and `clearContent()` methods.
 -   There isn't a specific reason to expose two separate methods when considering the comments feature; they could be combined into a single method.
 However, we are uncertain about the